cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

      - to define and maintain consistent operating system configurations
    - Ensure an inventory of instances and installed software is maintained;
      - Use <font color=blue> EC2 Systems Manager Inventory </font>
-       - to collect and query configuration about your instances and installed software
+       - to collect and query configuration about the instances and installed software
    - Perform routine vulnerability assessments when updates or deployments are pushed;
      - Use <font color=blue> Amazon Inspector </font>
-       - to identify vulnerabilities or deviations from best practices in your guest operating systems and applications
+       - to identify vulnerabilities or deviations from best practices in the guest operating systems and applications
    - Leverage automated patching tools such as EC2 Systems Manager Patch Manager to help you deploy operating system and software patches automatically across large groups of instances
    - Use <font color=blue> AWS CloudTrail, AWS Config, and AWS Config Rules </font>
      - as they provide audit and change tracking features for auditing AWS resource changes.